Page 1: Biography

-This biography, written by Devon Sinclair, was first published in 1998.
+This biography, written by Devon Sinclair, was first published in the Dictionary of New Zealand Biography in 1998.

 Elizabeth and Richard Wallwork were associated as artists for nearly 60 years.
 He was born on 2 January 1882 in Stretford, Lancashire, England, the son of Richard Wallwork, a leatherworks manager, and his wife, Mary Smith.
 Elizabeth Donaldson was born at Broughton, Lancashire, on 20 July 1883.
 She was the sixth of nine children of Elizabeth Ann Hibbert and her husband, John Donaldson, a wholesale fishmonger.

 Richard and Elizabeth were contemporaries at the Municipal School of Art, Manchester, from 1899 to 1906.
 In 1906 Richard entered the Royal College of Art, South Kensington, and in 1908 was awarded an associateship in its school of decorative painting.
 He later gained a Royal College of Art scholarship.
 The college authorities appreciated Wallwork's services as a student teacher of considerable ability who was able to grasp the requirements of students and teach intelligently.
 Elizabeth Donaldson entered the Slade School of Fine Art, University of London, in 1906.
 In 1907–8 she gained two first-class certificates in drawing and in painting, the only qualification offered by the school at this time.